germanattanasio/speech-ios-sdk/README.md

 End Audio Transcription
 ------------------------------

-By default the SDK uses Voice Activated Detection (VAD) to detect when a user has stopped speaking, this can be disabled with [stt setIsVADenabled:true]
+The app must indicate to the SDK when transcription should be ended.

 ```objective-c
 	NSError* error= [stt endRecognize];
     if(error != nil)